 - TOO LITTLE SLEEP.
 Not getting enough sleep is another thing which can sabotage your weight loss efforts.
 Make sure you’re getting enough hours of quality sleep each night by using blackout curtains, avoiding blue light in the evenings, and sleeping in cooler temperatures.

-If you’re sure those are not issues for you, then it’s always beneficial to run tests (like the ones offered at Nourish Balance Thrive) to make sure there aren’t any underlying health issues that might be blocking your weight loss.
+If you’re sure those are not issues for you, then it’s always beneficial to run tests to make sure there aren’t any underlying health issues that might be blocking your weight loss.